 - Your first retirement job might be just that – your first one.
 Many recent retires will accept the first job that comes along because they need the security that a steady income brings.
 Once they have worked in that position, they may realize they simply don’t like it, or a more lucrative job offer comes along.

 The Five-Step Test

 To help service members and their families through this decision, Jennifer has a five-step test.
 This is a series of questions designed to help people really think through their decision before having to make a commitment:

 - Do you want to be a landlord?
 No one who buys a house to live in ever thinks about what it would be like to rent it out.
 What if you live in Norfolk, and you can’t find a job after your Navy career?
 If you end up moving to a place like Washington D.C. you might be able to manage a property with a little hustle.
-But retiring out of San Diego, or Fort Hood, Texas might present logistical challenges.
+But retiring out of San Diego, or a base in Texas might present logistical challenges.

 - Do you have a property management strategy?
 So answering number one is simple: “Sure, I have no problem renting my house out if I need to.”
 Have you actually done the math?
 Do the numbers work?
 Have you thought about the investment you’ll have to put into keeping a rental property going?
 If not, you should check out Bigger Pockets, an online community of people whose passion is real estate.
 For a military-specific perspective, check out Elizabeth Colegrove’s The Reluctant Landlord.
 BTW: I’ve been there, done that, and have an upcoming article about my story…stay tuned.